danieljwilson/Hause_DJW_Collaboration/01_Ideas/Questions.md

 What is the main reason you use social media?

 1. Relax
-2. Interact with friends
+2. Interact/keep in touch with friends
-3. Educate
+3. Learn about the world
 4. Post stories/photos
+5. Boredom
+6. Read about what other people are doing

 ---